-Liz Roberts was raised by Wisconsin Norwegians in Madison, then lived in New York and New Jersey for fifteen years before moving to Ohio.
-She began as a 16mm filmmaker, later expanding to sculpture, installation, and performance.
-Roberts has screened/exhibited with Ann Arbor Film Festival, Chicago International Film Festival, New York Expo of Short Film and Video, Microscope Gallery (Brooklyn, NY), Wexner Center for the Arts (Columbus, OH), Transformer Station (Cleveland, OH), SPACES (Cleveland, OH), the Film-Makers' Cooperative (New York, NY), EMMEDIA Gallery & Production Society (Calgary, Alberta), Cranbrook Academy of Art (Bloomfield Hills, MI), and elsewhere.
-In 2017 she was invited by the Cleveland Museum of Art to create a site-specific performance, installation and sound piece.
+Artist filmmaker who has screened/exhibited with Ann Arbor Film Festival, Chicago International Film Festival, New York Expo of Short Film and Video, Microscope Gallery (Brooklyn, NY), Wexner Center for the Arts (Columbus, OH), Transformer Station (Cleveland, OH), SPACES (Cleveland, OH), the Film-Makers' Cooperative (New York, NY), EMMEDIA Gallery & Production Society (Calgary, Alberta), Cranbrook Academy of Art (Bloomfield Hills, MI), and elsewhere.
+Invited in 2017 by the Cleveland Museum of Art to create a site-specific performance, installation and sound piece in collaboration with Henry Ross.
 The work, Death Knell, destroys a car as a live performance, using only hand tools, recording the sounds with dozens of contact microphones.
-The resulting audial composition was released as a double cassette by Unifactor Tapes, a Cleveland music label.
+The resulting audio composition was released as a double cassette by Unifactor Tapes, a Cleveland music label.